Laurae2/R_Installation/README.md

 Works well for Windows and Clear Linux.
 Clear Linux can run programs significantly faster when compared to Ubuntu and co.

-Windows requires the following:
+Windows requires the following for this task:

+* Intel CPU, from Nehalem (iX-xxx / Xeon v1, early2011) to Coffee Lake / Scalable Processors series (iX-8xxx / Silver / Gold / Platinum, late2017/early2018)
-* R
+* R (R >= 3.4.0)
 * RStudio
 * MinGW (Rtools)
-* cmake
+* cmake (3.8)
-* Rtools
+* Rtools (3.4)
-* Visual Studio 2015 or 2017
+* Visual Studio 2017 with the appropriate SDK (use Windows 10 SDK if you are under Windows 10, Windows 8 SDK if you are under Windows 8 even though Windows 10 SDK is partially retrocompatible)

+For GPU:

+* CUDA 9.0
+* CuDNN 7.0
+* C++ Build Tools 2015 (choose the appropriate SDK to your Windows Operating System version at the custom installation part, otherwise you screw yourself)

+Non-GPU will activate the following:

+* Intel optimized Python
+* Intel optimized Tensorflow (usually 10x faster than regular Tensorflow)
+* xgboost with enhanced GLM

+GPU will activate the following:

+* GPU enabled Tensorflow
+* GPU enabled xgboost

 ## Install lot of packages